danielrheinbay/CubieKid/README.md

 - Power-On with one of the three buttons

-- Auto-standby-function saves battery live by reducing current down to less than 0,03 mA
+- Auto-standby-function saves battery live by reducing current down to just a few micro-amperes

 - Battery voltage monitoring function with audio alert and shut-down